Mariupol Museum of Local Lore: Exhibitions

 The museum has seven exhibition halls and a scientific library which holds around 17,000 books.
 The museum's funds contain about 53,000 exhibits, including items of tangible nature, pictorial, written (handwritten and printed), numismatic, archaeological, photographic, natural and others.

-The permanent exhibition illustrates the natural conditions of the southern part of the Donetsk region and its history, from ancient times to the present day.
+The permanent exhibition illustrates the natural conditions of the southern part of Donetsk Oblast and its history, from ancient times to the present day.
 The diversity of flora and fauna of the region is highlighted, which has undergone significant changes under the influence of anthropogenic factors of civilization.

 From 1995 to 2001, the exposition of the history of the Soviet period and partially the history of the pre-Soviet period were reorganized and extended.
 The exposition of the pre-Soviet period reflects the process of settlement of the region from ancient times, as well as the development of virgin lands of Azov by Ukrainians, Greeks, Germans, Mennonites, Jews, Cossacks of the Azov Army, founding villages, towns, crafts, trade, cultural heritage.
 The exposition of the Soviet period focuses on household items, including models and original exhibits, showing the process of transformation of Mariupol into the largest industrial center of southern Ukraine.

 In 2001, on the tenth anniversary of Ukraine's independence, a new permanent exhibition "The City of Mariupol for the Years of Ukraine's Independence" was opened.
 It shows Mariupol's engagement in the areas of production and in education, culture and art.

 The museum preserves a number of rarities and interesting finds from the Azov region.
-Of special value are the decree of Catherine II to Greek Christians, initiating their resettlement from the Crimean Khanate from 1778 to 1780 to the North Priazovye, including the village of Sartana, the Shroud of 1760, and the Gospel of 1811.
+Of special value are the decree of Catherine II to Greek Christians, initiating their resettlement from the Crimean Khanate from 1778 to 1780 to the North Pryazovia, including the village of Sartana, the Shroud of 1760, and the Gospel of 1811.
 Photos and postcards trace the history of the city of Mariupol and its natives from the 1870s to the present.

-The basis of the archaeological collection are materials from unique monuments - the Amvrosievskaya site, the Neolithic burial ground of Mariupol, tools, signs of power, jewelry, a collection of stone statues (“stone women”) of ancient and medieval nomads.
+The basis of the archaeological collection are materials from unique monuments – the Amvrosiivka site, the Neolithic burial ground of Mariupol, tools, signs of power, jewelry, a collection of stone statues (“stone women”) of ancient and medieval nomads.
 This includes a bronze buckle in the form of an elk's head, an example of the "Scythian animal" style, bronze mirrors of oriental production from the Golden Horde burial ground.